 What follows is a weekly outline of the curriculum.
 Note that what is covered in which week may be subject to change depending on the group and progress in each session.
 This is a general guideline only:

-Week 1 An introduction to the course and to each other.
+Lesson 1 An introduction to the class and to each other.
 We will review the basics of what a camera is and how it works.
 We will also take a look at automatic settings, when and why we might use them.

-Week 8 Creating images is fun - so much fun that you will end up with hundreds, even thousands of images.
+Lesson 8 Creating images is fun - so much fun that you will end up with hundreds, even thousands of images.
 In this last session we will discuss workflow and editing your images to prepare them for presentation, along with several ways to present your images.
 Note that this lesson only scratches the surface on editing.
 If you would like to learn Photoshop, you may want to consider the Photoshop Primer course.